adsteen/selene_stats/selene_stats.md

 | North America-Oceania       |   0.2476114 | 0.1835067 | FALSE    |
 | North America-South America |   0.3112275 | 0.2545885 | FALSE    |
 | Oceania-South America       |   0.3896170 | 0.4380952 | TRUE     |

-### How to interpret this table

-This is a table comparing differences in the mean gene number between each pair of groups.
-For instance, the top row is `Africa-Asia`, `mean.diff` indicates that the absolute value of the difference in the mean number of zor/orz genes between Africa and Asia is 0.091. `cutoff.diff`, the "cutoff" above which a difference would be statistically significant (p < 0.05), is 0.286.
-0.091 is not greater than 0.286, so there is no significant difference.
-Thus, the `sig.diff` entry is FALSE.

-`Asia-North America`, does have a significant difference: `cutoff.diff` is 0.087, `mean.diff` is 0.183, so `sig.diff` is TRUE.

 ## tisB-istR pathotype differences